Amazon Peacock Bass Fishing - Brazil

 Getting to the Floating Cabins:

-Most guests fly from Miami to Manaus, Brazil, a five-hour flight.
-You’ll fly to Manaus on a Friday.
-A River Plate representative will drive you to a 4 or 5-star hotel in Manaus for your overnight stay, a 10 to 20-minute drive.
-You'll have an early breakfast at the hotel before departing from the hotel at 6:00 to 6:30 a.m. for the floatplane flight to one of their six River Train camps.
-(Parties of six or eight anglers.)
-Flights vary from 45 minutes to two hours, depending on the river to be fished.
-You'll unpack, attend a brief orientation, eat a quick lunch, and fish all afternoon.
-(The package includes one hotel night in Manaus and a roundtrip floatplane flight.
-There is a strictly enforced luggage weight limit of 30 pounds on all floatplane flights.
-Check-in luggage must be packed in soft duffle bags with no rigid bottoms.)
+Most guests fly from Miami to Manaus, Brazil, a 5.5-hour flight.
+A River Plate representative will drive you to the Quality Hotel Manaus for your overnight stay, a 10 to 20-minute drive.
+You'll have an early breakfast at the hotel before departing for the floatplane flight to one of their River Train camps.
+Flights vary from 1.5-hours to two hours, depending on the river you'll fish.
+(The Rocado is a 3-hour flight.)
+You'll take a 10-minute boat ride to Camp, then unpack, attend a brief orientation, eat a quick lunch, and fish all afternoon.

 7-nights and 6.5-days guided fishing: